-- OpenFusion RTOrb JavaTM Edition - Refer to the OpenFusion RTOrb JavaTM Edition Product Guide for installation instructions - If OpenFusion RTOrb JavaTM Edition is included as part of your OpenFusion CORBA Services distribution, then the OpenFusion installation program can install RTOrb at the same time as the CORBA Services: refer to Section 4.2, Installation Procedure. - JacORB v1.4 with the Java Development Kit (JDK) 1.4 or

-JacORB v2.1 with JDK 1.4, 1.5, 1.6 or

-JacORB v2.3 with JDK 1.4, 1.5, 1.6 or

-JacORB v3.0 with JDK 1.6, 1.7.

-- If OpenFusion JacORB is included as part of your OpenFusion CORBA Services distribution, then the OpenFusion installation program can install OpenFusion JacORB at the same time as the CORBA Services: refer to Section 4.2, Installation Procedure. - A default JacORB configuration properties file, jacorb.properties, is included in the classes subdirectory of the OpenFusion installation.
-No additional orb configuration is required when OpenFusion CORBA Services and JacORB is installed using this default configuration.

-When installed as a shared distribution, each user should either copy the jacorb.properties file to their home directory or add it to the CLASSPATH, then edit the user-specific properties listed in the file.
+- OpenFusion RTOrb JavaTM Edition - Refer to the OpenFusion RTOrb Java[TM] Edition Product Guide for installation instructions - If OpenFusion RTOrb JavaTM Edition is included as part of your OpenFusion CORBA Services distribution, then the OpenFusion installation program can install RTOrb at the same time as the CORBA Services: refer to "Installation Procedure". - JacORB v2.3 with the Java Development Kit (JDK) 1.6, 1.7, 1.8 or JacORB v3.0 with JDK 1.6, 1.7, 1.8 or JacORB v3.7 with JDK 1.6, 1.7, 1.8 - In previous releases of OpenFusion CORBA Services with JacORB, OpenFusion JacORB and the OpenFusion CORBA Services were included in the same installer.
+As of this release, OpenFusion JacORB and OpenFusion CORBA Services have separate installers.
+You should install OpenFusion JacORB first (see "Installing OpenFusion JacORB"), and then install CORBA Services in the same directory (see "Installing OpenFusion CORBA Services"). - A default JacORB configuration properties file, jacorb.properties, is included in the classes subdirectory of the OpenFusion installation.
+No additional orb configuration is required when OpenFusion CORBA Services and JacORB is installed using this default configuration. - When installed as a shared distribution, each user should either copy the jacorb.properties file to their home directory or add it to the CLASSPATH, then edit the user-specific properties listed in the file. - VisiBroker

-- Visibroker - Refer to your Visibroker's documentation for instructions on installation, appropriate JDK version and setting the classpath. - Orbix - Refer to your Orbix documentation for instructions on installation, appropriate JDK version and setting the classpath.
+Refer to your VisiBroker documentation for instructions on installation, appropriate JDK version and setting the classpath.

-In addition, the CLASSPATH environment variable will need to include the location of the class and jar files associated with the selected ORB: see Section 4.1.3, System Variables and Section 4.1.3.1, CLASSPATH and ORBs.
+In addition, the CLASSPATH environment variable will need to include the location of the class and jar files associated with the selected ORB: see "System Variables" and "CLASSPATH and ORBs".